VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

   // Typesetting within a shape with a width and height of 300
   width: 300,
   height: 300,
-  wordBreak: 'break-word', // Line break mode
+  wordBreak: 'break-word', // Line break method
   textConfig: [
     {
       text: 'The first piece of text',